HackYourFuture/Node.js/week2/README.md

 The most important features of REST are:

 - An application has a `frontend` (client) and a `backend` (server).
 This is called [separation of concerns](https://medium.com/machine-words/separation-of-concerns-1d735b703a60): each section has its specific job to do.
 The frontend deals with presenting data in a user friendly way, the backend deals with all the logic and data manipulation
 - The server is `stateless`, which means that it doesn't store any data about a client session.
-Simply put, when you refresh the page you won't keep the data you requested before (unless it's saved in the browser).
+Simply put, when you refresh the page you won't keep the data you requested before (unless it's saved in the browser or in a file on the server).
 Whenever a client sends a request to the server, each request from the client to server must contain all of the information necessary to understand the request, and cannot take advantage of any stored context on the server.
 This makes it possible to handle requests from millions of users.
 - Server responses can be temporarily stored on the client (a browser) using a process called `caching`: storing files like images or webpages in the browser to load the next time you enter a website (instead of getting them from the server, which generally takes longer to do).
 Certain user data can also be saved through the browser's `localStorage` or `cookies`
 - Client-server communication is done through `Hypertext Transfer Protocol` (more on that later), which serves as the style (the how) of communication.